keepthrifty/keepthrifty.github.io/_posts/2018/2018-05-01-payment-freedom.md

 author: chris_durheim

-title: "For FIRE, Debt Freedom is Great, but Payment Freedom is Better"
+title: "Debt Freedom is Great, but Payment Freedom is Better"
-description: ""
+description: "We thought we'd feel great once we were debt-free.
+But our pathway there didn't provide the satisfaction we had hoped.
+Here's what we missed."

 date: 2018-05-01 6:58:00 -0500

 image:
-  path: /assets/img/posts/2018-05-01-debt-freedom-awesome/TK.jpg
+  path: /assets/img/posts/2018-05-01-payment-freedom/freedom.jpg

-#pinterest-image: /assets/img/posts/2018-05-01-debt-freedom-awesome/TK.jpg
+#pinterest-image: /assets/img/posts/2018-05-01-payment-freedom/TK.jpg

 categories: [article]
 ---